Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Markov Transition Matrix Estimation

 \begin{corollary} Let $v$ be a random vector in $\RR^p$ satisfying $\EE(vv^{\top})\preceq c_v I$.
 The observed data is a single trajectory of $X_1,X_2,\cdots,X_n$, where $n\ge C\tau_* p \log^2 n$.
 Suppose that Assumption \ref{asp:structural-P*} holds, and $v$ is independent with $X_1,X_2,\cdots,X_n$, then the estimator $\hat{\Tau}(v):=\hat{P}v$ where $\hat{P}$ is obtained by Algorithm 2 satisfies

 Further, under the conditions that $p_{\max}=\operatorname{O}(\frac{1}{p})$, $\pi_{\max}\asymp \pi_{\min}$ and $\tau_*=\operatorname{O}(1)$, we have \end{corollary}

-\begin{remark} From the above corollary, we can see that the structural assumption reduces the estimation error of the expected conditional mean by a factor of ${p}/{r}$.
+\begin{remark} From the above corollary, we observe that the structural assumption (low-rank-plus-sparse) reduces the estimation error of the expected conditional mean by a factor of ${p}/{r}$compared to the scenario without such an assumption.
 Notably, the proof utilizes the assumption that $v$ is a random variable.
 The next theorem is devoted to illustrating that even in the exact low-rank case, there is no benefit in the worst case for the deterministic $v$. \end{remark}

 In the above corollary, the randomness of $v$ is crucial as the improvement is in the average-case sense.
-We prove in the following theorem that even in the exact low-rank case where $S^*=0$, there is no gain in estimation efficiency in the worst-case(or minimax) sense.
+We prove in the following theorem that even in the exact low-rank case where $S^\star=0$, there is no gain in estimation efficiency in the worst-case(or minimax) sense.

 \begin{theorem} Let $v$ be an arbitrary vector in $\RR^p$.
 Let $\Bar{v}:=p^{-1}\sum_{i=1}^p v_i$ and $u:=v-\Bar{v}$.
 Define the minimax risk as $\mathfrak{R}_r(v)=\inf\limits_{\hat{\mathcal{T}}}\sup\limits_{P:\operatorname{rank}(P)\le r}\|\hat{\mathcal{T}}(v)-\mathcal{T}(v)\|_2^2$.
 We have as long as $n\ge \frac{4p\|u\|_{\max}^2}{9\|u\|_2^2}$. \end{theorem}